-In this Guarantee, the Council of the Diocese pledges all the assets of the Diocese of Melbourne to guarantee the obligations of the Melbourne Anglican Trust Corporation in relation to the Anglican Development Fund to investors in the Fund.
+The Council of the Diocese pledges all the assets of the Diocese of Melbourne to guarantee the obligations of the Melbourne Anglican Trust Corporation in relation to the Anglican Development Fund to investors in the Fund.
 This Guarantee was first made in October 2008 and was renewed for three years in December 2020.